benmaier/tacoma/docs/epidemic_spreading/epidemic_classes.rst

   times the observables are constant.
 - ``SIS.I``: A list of ints where each entry is the total number of infected at the corresponding time in ``SIS.time``
+- ``SIS.infected_nodes``: A list of lists.
+Each entry is a list containing the node integers which were infected at the corresponding time. at the corresponding time in ``SIS.time``
 - ``SIS.R0``: A list of floats where each entry is the basic reproduction number at the corresponding time in ``SIS.time``.
 The basic reproduction number is computed as